 There are two ways for students to be included in the pool of applicants for the University Awards.
 You do not need to be nominated to apply for any University Awards.

-- Students may be nominated by a faculty/staff member or friend.
-Nominations are completed and submitted online.
+- Students may be nominated by a faculty/staff member or friend using the online nomination form.
 The student will be notified of the nomination and will need to submit a completed University Awards application.

 - Without being nominated, a student may complete an application and submit it online to the University Awards Committee.